A 5-Step Model to Make Informed Career Decisions

 This course is for career coaches who work with, or want to work with, secondary and post-secondary students as well as new college graduates (This encompasses millennial and post-millennial clients.)
 You will learn a structured process for helping young adults develop a good fit career plan during the coaching engagement.
 You will learn a process for guiding clients to test their assumptions about various career options and do the requisite research to make better informed choices about postsecondary opportunities, internships and initial job opportunities.
 You will also walk away with a set of off-the-shelf tools to use with clients which will enable them to identify where, within the world of work, they might find a good fit job at a self-sustaining wage.
 Your students and/or clients will benefit by having a structured process for conducting research on various occupations of interest, as well as increased knowledge about what employers are looking for in the client’s chosen occupation or set of desirable occupations.

-In this four-hour course, participants will:
+In this four-and-a-half-hour course, participants will:

 Transform Interests Into Jobs: A Career Practitioner's Guide, by Carol Christen and Robin Roman Wright